pyeventsourcing/eventsourcing-axonserver/README.md

 ## Getting started

 Define aggregates and applications in the usual way.
+Please note, aggregate sequences  in Axon Server start from position `0`, so set INITIAL_VERSION on your aggregate classes accordingly.

 ```python
 from eventsourcing.application import Application